California would not exist as it does today were it not for the

 Included in the guide are sections on the history of the Delta,

-and agricultural drainage, and water distribution.
+drainage, fish and wildlife, and water distribution.

 The Delta, convergence of California’s two great water delivery